-5 "The passage which follows (11:3-13) is also very distinctive, within the whole book, in that it is not a vision or even an interpretation of a vision (as in 17:7-18), but a narrative prophecy (...)"
+6 "The passage which follows (11:3-13) is also very distinctive, within the whole book, in that it is not a vision or even an interpretation of a vision (as in 17:7-18), but a narrative prophecy (...)"
 Richard Bauckham, The Climax of Prophecy: Studies on the Book of Revelation, Edinburgh: T&T Clark 1993, 267.

-6 For example the central part of the Pentateuch, Lev ch.
-16, contains the description of the most important event in the ancient Hebrew calendar-the Day of Atonement.
-Other examples abound, in a way that is now recognized as an important feature of biblical literary tradition: "The third characteristic of Hebrew rhetoric is the specific manner in which it composes parallel dispositions and most of all concentrical arrangements.
-Instead of developing its argumentation in a linear way, in the Graeco-Roman fashion, to a conclusion which is the point of resolution of the discourse, it is organized most of the time in an involutive manner around a centre which is the focal point, the keystone, through which the rest finds cohesion", Roland Meynet, Rhetorical Analysis: An Introduction to Biblical the correspondence between the account of its transmission in chapter 10 and the first verse of the text: "The Revelation of Jesus Christ which God gave to him to show his servants what must happen soon, making it known by sending his angel to his servant John, who bears witness to the Word of God and the Witness of Jesus Christ, of all that he saw" (Rev 1,1-2).
+again', but just describes the means by which it will be publicly announced at a certain time, it follows that the main body of this prophecy begins with chapter 12, the mid-point of the book and therefore, in biblical tradition, the central and most important part.7 Confirming this observation is the correspondence between the account of its transmission in chapter 10 and the first verse of the text: "The Revelation of Jesus Christ which God gave to him to show his servants what must happen soon, making it known by sending his angel to his servant John, who bears witness to the Word of God and the Witness of Jesus Christ, of all that he saw" (Rev 1,1-2).
 The account in chapter 10 actually describes the angel transmitting this divine message to John-the message earlier called "The Revelation of Jesus Christ", and the "Word of God and the Witness of Jesus".
 It would seem that the prophecy that begins at this central point of the text embodies the content and purpose of the entire book written by John "to show his servants what must happen soon" (1,1).